Dessercom

 With employees spread across Quebec and constantly on the move to save lives, Dessercom often conducts organizational surveys to assess positive aspects and areas for improvement.

-Following one of these surveys, recognition and employee-manager relationships were identified as key components to improve to employee satisfaction.
+Following one of these surveys, recognition and employee-manager relationships were identified as key components to strengthen employee satisfaction.

-These development initiatives are seamlessly integrated into strategic planning for future years, aiming primarily to enhance the overall employee experience and provide a consistently stimulating career journey.
+These priorities were seamlessly integrated into strategic planning for future years, aiming to enhance the overall employee experience and provide a consistently stimulating career journey.

 The Solution